rubenlorenzo/live-music/README.md

 ## TODO

-[ ] - Component that will show / list trending videos
+[x] - Component that will show / list trending videos

-[ ] - Component that will play the video
+[x] - Component that will play the video

-[ ] - Request videos from youtu be API
+[x] - Request videos from youtu be API

-[ ] - Get informations of a single video
+[x] - Get informations of a single video

+[ ] - Test components

+[ ] - Animations